 Do ceiling fans use a lot of electricity?

-In the UK we tend not to get an awful lot of hot weather.
-However, on a stiflingly hot summer day, many of us may consider investing in an air conditioner.
-However, these can be very expensive to run, using around 2.7 kilowatts of energy to run.
-A ceiling fan, however, uses much less energy (as little as 10.8 kWh per month).
-As such, if you live in one of the hotter parts of the country, this is a much more prudent investment.
+A ceiling fan, uses much less energy than an air conditioner (as little as 10.8 kWh per month).
+If you live in one of the hotter parts of the country, this is a much more prudent investment.